 1. Grass Stains

-As parents, you’re probably confronted with these stains more often than not.
+As parents, you’re probably confronted with these stains often.
 Don’t fret when you see yet another garment with a green streak on it, OMO has got you covered.

 1. Remove any remaining grass.